blubars/NovelNets/readme.md

     - eg utils...
 - idea is:
     - entities.py is entirely independent from the rest
+    - book file is:
+        - list of content directories
+        - possibly a text function
+            - can be overridden
+    - must figure out how to handle interpolation of endnotes/etc
+        - in terms of matches

 # WebWeb Install
 Please follow the instructions for installing webweb locally via a git repo: